 - Developing and using skills and strategies to maintain focus and manage emotions, thoughts, and behaviours that lead to optimal performance.

-- Having good mental skills experience
+- Having good mental skills and experience

-- Dealing with uncontrollables
+- Dealing with uncontrollable

-Self-regulation as a source of confidence is closely related to preparation, because athletes must mentally prepare and practice their self-regulation strategies for them to work in competition.
+Self-regulation as a source of confidence is closely related to preparation because athletes must mentally prepare and practice their self-regulation strategies for them to work in competition.
 Using these strategies during competition often serves as an important source of confidence.
-A common example is the use of routines to create a familiar and comfortable plan for how to act and think as the time for compete nears.
+A common example is the use of routines to create a familiar and comfortable plan for how to act and think as the time for competition nears.
 Athletes indicate that these routines help them feel a sense of control and confidence in relation to the upcoming competition.
 Pre-competition routines, rituals, and focus plans are critical predictors of how well athletes perform, especially in championship or pressure situations.

 Source 11: Situational Favourableness

 - Feeling that the breaks or momentum of the situation are in your favour

 - Statistics and lies!